avast/kafka-tests/issues/1_rebalancing/README.md

 Adding more and more consumers to a consumer group may result in unsuccessful rebalancing.
 Data from one or more partitions are not consumed and are not effectively available to the client application (e.g. for 15 minutes).
-Situation can be resolved externally by touching consumer group again (add or remove a consumer) which forces another rebalancing that may or may not be successful.
+Situation can be resolved externally by touching the consumer group again (add or remove a consumer) which forces another rebalancing that may or may not be successful.

-Significantly higher CPU utilization was observed in such case (from about 3% to 17%).
-It is both in affected consumer thread and in Kafka broker according to htop and profiling using jvisualvm.
+Significantly higher CPU utilization was observed in such cases (from about 3% to 17%).
+The CPU utilization takes place in both the affected consumer thread and Kafka broker according to htop and profiling using jvisualvm.

-The issue is not deterministic but it's possible to reliably repeat it in few minutes just by executing more and more consumers.
+The issue is not deterministic but it can be easily reproduced after a few minutes just by executing more and more consumers.
+More parallelism with multiple CPUs probably gives the issue more chances to appear.

 Scenario and Initial Analysis